mrmans0n/compose-rules/docs/rules.md

 ### ComponentDefaults object should match the composable visibility

-If your composable has an associated `Defaults` object to contain its default values, this object should have the same visibility as the composable itself.
-This will allow consumers to be able to interact or build upon the original intended defaults, as opposed to having to maintain their own set of defaults by copy-pasting.
+If your composable has an associated `Defaults` object, it should have the same visibility as the composable.
+This lets consumers build upon the original defaults instead of copy-pasting them.

 More info: [Compose Component API Guidelines](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-component-api-guidelines.md#default-expressions)